8 Speciation

 Sympatric speciation may also take place in ways other than polyploidy.
 For example, consider a fish species that lives in a lake.
 As the population grows, competition for food increases.
 Under pressure to find food, suppose that a group of these fish had the genetic flexibility to discover and feed off another resource that other fish did not use.
 What if this new food source was located at a different depth of the lake?
 Over time, those feeding on the second food source would interact more with each other than the other fish; therefore, they would breed together as well.
 Offspring of these fish would likely behave as their parents: feeding and living in the same area and keeping separate from the original population.
 If this group of fish continued to remain separate from the first population, eventually sympatric speciation might occur as more genetic differences accumulated between them.

 This scenario does play out in nature, as do others that lead to reproductive isolation.
 One such place is Lake Victoria in Africa, famous for its sympatric speciation of cichlid fish.
-Researchers have found hundreds of sympatric speciation events in these fish, which have not only happened in great number, but also over a short period of time.
+Researchers have found hundreds of sympatric speciation events in these fish, which have not only happened in great numbers but also over a short time.
 Figure 16 shows this type of speciation among a cichlid fish population in Nicaragua.
 In this locale, two types of cichlids live in the same geographic location but have come to have different morphologies that allow them to eat various food sources.

 Figure 16: Cichlid fish from Lake Apoyeque, Nicaragua, show evidence of sympatric speciation.
 Lake Apoyeque, a crater lake, is 1800 years old, but genetic evidence indicates that a single population of cichlid fish populated the lake only 100 years ago.
 Nevertheless, two populations with distinct morphologies and diets now exist in the lake, and scientists believe these populations may be in an early stage of speciation.